 • You plan to stay in the home long-term

-• Storage efficiency matters
+• Storage efficiency and daily function matter

-• Humidity durability is important
+• Humidity durability is a priority

 Planning the Next Step